-Liberty Mutual's four business divisions are Personal Insurance, Commercial Insurance, Liberty International, and Global Specialty.
+Liberty Mutual's four business divisions are Personal Insurance (accounting for about 45% of net written premiums), Commercial Insurance (25%), Liberty International (some 15%), and Global Specialty (another 15%).

 True to its name, the company's Personal Insurance division offers coverage lines for private automobile, homeowners, valuable possessions, and personal liability through its own sales force, two direct response centers, appointed Prudential agents, and online.
 Traditional and variable life insurance and annuity products are offered through subsidiary Liberty Life Assurance Company of Boston.
 Personal Markets' largest source of new business comes through its relationships with affinity groups, including credit unions, employers, and professional and alumni associations.

-The Commercial Insurance provides a wide range of property and casualty and group benefits products and services for businesses through independent agents, brokers, and benefit consultants across the US.
+The Commercial Insurance segment provides a wide range of property/casualty and group benefits products and services for businesses through independent agents, brokers, and benefit consultants across the US.

-Liberty International's operations consist of local insurance companies selling property, casualty, health and life insurance products to individuals and businesses in 18 countries and key markets.
+Liberty International's operations consist of local insurance companies selling property/casualty, health, and life insurance products to individuals and businesses in 17 countries and key markets.

 The Global Specialty segment includes Liberty International Underwriters (LIU), Liberty Mutual Surety (LMS), and Liberty Mutual Reinsurance (LMR).

-The company increases its geographic foothold by opening new branches organically, establishing joint ventures, and acquiring local complementary businesses.
-For instance, it grew its presence in India in 2012 by launching Mumbai–based Liberty Videocon General Insurance.
+Liberty Mutual increases its geographic foothold by opening new branches organically, establishing joint ventures, and acquiring local complementary businesses.

 Mergers and Acquisitions